The importance of reducing stress

-Taking care of someone with dementia requires time and energy.
-It can be a demanding and stressful task.
-Knowing and recognizing the signs of stress in yourself or someone you care about is the first step toward taking action.
+Supporting a person with dementia requires time and energy.
+While it can be a rewarding experience, it can also be demanding and stressful.
+Knowing and recognizing signs of stress in yourself or someone you care about is the first step towards taking action.

-If the following symptoms occur on a regular basis, call your doctor or contact your local Alzheimer Society for help.
+If the following symptoms occur, call your doctor or contact your local Alzheimer Society for help.

-- Denial about the disease and its effect on the person with the disease.
+- Denial…about dementia and its effect on the person with dementia.

 "Everyone is overreacting.
 I know Mom will get better."

-- Anger at the person with Alzheimer's disease, yourself and others.
+- Anger…at the person with dementia, yourself and others.

-"If he asks me that question once more I will scream!"
+"If they ask me that question once more I will scream!"

 "I don't care about getting together with friends anymore."